sbgeoaiphd/am4cm/README.md

 2. Run the tests: Once the environment variable is set, you can run the tests with pytest:
 `pytest --cov=src tests/`

+## Training the model
+To train the model, from the root directory run:

+`python -m scripts.train_ltae`

+The model weights will be saved to the '.checkpoints' directory

 # Results
 ## Crop Classification